2710 Monitoring Visits and Contacts

 1. Record all pertinent facts relating to the specific case in as much detail as possible.
 This includes:

-• the names of individuals with knowledge of the situation and how they can be contacted.
+• the names of people who are knowledgeable about the situation and how they can be contacted.

-2. If fraud is alleged by a third party, staff should try to obtain the complainant's name, address, home telephone number and telephone number where the complainant can be reached during the day.
+2. If a third party alleges fraud, staff should try to get the complainant's name, address, and phone number so the complainant can be reached during the day.
 Staff should advise informants who wish to remain anonymous that the Texas Health and Human Services Commission (HHSC) needs a way to contact them during the investigation.

-3. Staff must not make any agreements or commitments to anyone regarding the investigation or any possible adverse action.
+3. Staff must not make any agreements or commitments to anyone about the investigation or any possible adverse action.

 Restitution must not be requested in cases where fraud is being pursued.
-Restitution is securing payment from an individual when fraud is not indicated.
+Restitution is securing payment from a person when fraud is not indicated.
 Once restitution is requested, you cannot refer the case for fraud.

 2745 Reporting Suspected Fraud in the Consumer Directed Services Option

-Following are established procedures for reporting suspected fraud in the Consumer Directed Services (CDS) option to the Office of Inspector General (OIG).
-This applies when there is suspected fraud committed by the individual receiving services, the CDS employer or the CDS employee.
-This does not apply to provider fraud.
+The following are established procedures for reporting suspected fraud in the Consumer Directed Services (CDS) option to the Office of Inspector General (OIG).
+These apply when there is suspected fraud committed by the person receiving services, the CDS employer or the CDS employee.
+They do not apply to provider fraud.

-When the HHSC case worker suspects fraud was committed by the individual receiving services, the CDS employer or the CDS employee, or is made aware of suspected fraud from an entity other than the Financial Management Services Agency (FMSA), the case worker must report the suspected fraud to the OIG.
-The case worker can submit the referral using the OIG website, https://oig.hhsc.state.tx.us/wafrep/, or by calling 1-800-436-6184.
-The case worker must inform the OIG the individual is using the CDS option.
+When the HHSC caseworker suspects fraud was committed by the person receiving services, the CDS employer or the CDS employee, or is made aware of suspected fraud from an entity other than the Financial Management Services Agency (FMSA), the caseworker must report the suspected fraud to the OIG.
+The caseworker can submit the referral using the OIG website, or by calling 800-436-6184.
+The caseworker must inform the OIG the person is using the CDS option.

-If the case worker does not receive a referral number after submitting the information on the OIG website, it means the referral may not have transmitted successfully.
-The case worker must call 1-800-436-6184 to confirm the OIG received the referral and ask for the referral tracking number.
-The case worker must document the suspected fraud and referral information on Form 2058, Case Activity Record.
+If the caseworker does not receive a referral number after submitting the information on the OIG website, it means the referral may not have transmitted successfully.
+The caseworker must call 800-436-6184 to confirm the OIG received the referral and ask for the referral tracking number.
+The caseworker must document the suspected fraud and referral information.

-Once the case worker submits the fraud referral to the OIG, the case worker must inform the FMSA about the suspected fraud and that a referral was made to the OIG using Form 2067, Case Information.
-The case worker must also send a secure email to CDS Operations staff, cds@hhs.texas.gov, at state office containing the following information for tracking purposes:
+Once the caseworker submits the fraud referral to the OIG, they inform the FMSA about the suspected fraud and that a referral was made to the OIG using Form 2067, Case Information.
+The caseworker must also send a secure email to CDS Operations staff, at the state office containing the following information for tracking purposes:

-• Name of the person(s) suspected of committing fraud (include as much identifying information as possible, such as Social Security number, Medicaid number, date of birth, address and phone number);
+• as much identifying information as possible, such as Social Security number, Medicaid number, date of birth, address and phone number;

-• Brief summary of the fraud allegation, including dates and estimated cost as a result of the violation;
+• brief summary of the fraud allegation, including dates and estimated cost because of the violation;

-When an FMSA suspects fraud was committed by the individual receiving services, the CDS employer or the CDS employee, the FMSA will make a referral to the OIG.
-The FMSA will inform HHSC CDS Operations staff at state office that the FMSA submitted a fraud referral to the OIG for tracking purposes.
+When an FMSA suspects fraud was committed by the person receiving services, the CDS employer or the CDS employee, the FMSA makes a referral to the OIG.
+The FMSA informs HHSC CDS Operations staff at state office that the FMSA submitted a fraud referral to the OIG for tracking purposes.

-The FMSA will also inform the HHSC case worker that a fraud referral was submitted to the OIG using Form 2067.
-The case worker must file Form 2067 received from the FMSA in the individual’s case file.
-No further action is needed by the case worker regarding the fraud referral once the FMSA notifies HHSC the referral was made to the OIG.
+The FMSA also informs the HHSC caseworker that a fraud referral was submitted to the OIG using Form 2067.
+The caseworker must file Form 2067 received from the FMSA in the person’s case file.
+No further action is needed by the caseworker about the fraud referral once the FMSA notifies HHSC the referral was made to the OIG.

 2750 Fraud Referral